“Day, n. A period of twenty-four hours, mostly misspent.”

 I have two theories:

 - Time is a finite, wasting resource.
 You simply cannot get time back.
 Yesterday is gone, never to be recovered, only to be treasured in your memories of later years.
 It’s often the reason why, when we’re older, we look back on our experiences, and not our things, as the fond memories.
 Even the things that we look back on usually have associative memories with experiences that we had with them.
 Think of the first bike you got.
 You remember riding the bike, learning how to ride, taking off the training wheels, and zipping down the driveway.
-If there’s a memento from a cherished grandmother, it’s not the memento which brings joy, but, rather, the memories of the time that you spent with your grandmother that brings the fondness when you look at the memento.
+If there’s a memento from a cherished grandmother, it’s not the memento that brings joy, but, rather, the memories of the time that you spent with your grandmother that bring fondness when you look at the memento.
 Everyone hits a point in their lives when they first start to face their own mortality and realize that they won’t live forever.
 At that point, we become more willing to trade money to get time rather than time to save money.

 - The IKEA Effect.
 Duke’s Dan Ariely demonstrated in a series of experiments that when we spend a lot of time and effort in building something ourselves, we feel that it is much more valuable to us than when we get the same item pre-assembled.
 Even if what we built looks like a sad version of the one that came preassembled in the store, we think it’s personally more valuable because we’ve not only contributed money to its making, but we’ve contributed time, and we view the time more highly than the money.